Graphs arising from the dual Steenrod algebra

 Suppose $x$ is a monic monomial in $A^\vee (n)$.
 Then

 where $\epsilon_i \in \{0,1\}$ and $0 \leq r_i \leq p^{n + 1 - i} - 1$.
 We can rewrite $x$ using the $p$-adic expansion of $r_i$, that is

 Specifically, we can write

 Rewriting the monomial $x$ in this way facilitates extracting a connectedness criterion for the graph $G_x$ from the data of the monomial $x$.
-In order to state this connectedness criterion, we first need some notation.
+We call $x$ as written in (\ref{eq:pSF}) a monic monomial in standard form (Definition \ref{def:StandardFormOdd}).
+In order to state this connectedness criterion, we first need to introduce some notation.